WebClub-NITK/Hackathon-sample-submission/README.md

 - High Level Design
 - Novelty: Novelty of your solution from already existing solutions.
 - Features
-- Cost effectiveness and scalability of your solution(Quote suitable figures to justify your explanation) etc.
+- Cost effectiveness and scalability of your solution(Quote suitable figures to justify your explanation): This is applicable for blockchain track only. etc.

 ## Demonstration of the solution